 Start exploring kindergarten programs around the time your child starts pre-K.

 Two Paths to Elementary School

-- Kindergarten During the application period, submit a kindergarten application online, by phone, or in person at a Family Welcome Center.
+- Apply to Kindergarten During the application period, submit your kindergarten application online, by phone, or in person at a Family Welcome Center.

-- Gifted & Talented Children applying to kindergarten can also test to apply to Gifted & Talented (G&T) programs.
+- Participate in Gifted & Talented Admissions (Optional) Children applying to kindergarten can also test to apply to kindergarten Gifted & Talented (G&T) programs.
 The registration period to schedule the test for the 2019-2020 school year has closed.